-- NIA '...the usable area within a building measured to the internal face of the perimeter walls at each floor level' (RICS 2007, p16). - The wall to floor ratio.

-Recording wall to floor ratios and the NIA to GIA ratios can provide an indication of how efficient the building design is and may be an important consideration in the future use of the cost analysis.
+- Gross Internal Area 'the area of a building measured to the internal face of the perimeter walls at each floor level' (RICS 2007, p.12). - Net Internal Areas 'the usable area within a building measured to the internal face of the perimeter walls at each floor level' (RICS 2007, p.16). - The wall to floor ratio.
+Recording wall to floor ratios and the Net Internal Areas to Gross Internal Area ratios can provide an indication of how efficient the building design is and may be an important consideration in the future use of the cost analysis.
 If cost analyses based on inefficient design are used for guidance in respect of future projects then it is possible that the forecast cost of these future projects will be based on an element of inefficient design.
 This can mean that forecast cost advice may be inaccurate and, in addition, using inefficient information as a base tends not to lead to continuous improvement.

-- The number of storeys of the building and whether or not the building has a basement (in which case the number of storeys associated with the basement could also be recorded). - The number and type of functional units associated with the building (if applicable).
-Guidance on functional units can be found in the RICS New Rules of Measurement for Order of Cost Estimating and Elemental Cost Planning (NRM); refer also to Appendix A. - The construction 'start on site' date, the 'completion on site' date, and the duration of the project in weeks. - The method by which the project was tendered, i.e. based on cost reimbursement; a guaranteed maximum price or a fixed lump sum; through competition or negotiation; in a single stage or two stages. - The means of procurement and the form of contract used, i.e. the philosophy surrounding design development, design risk and liability plus price certainty.
+- The number of storeys of the building and whether or not the building has a basement (in which case the number of storeys associated with the basement could also be recorded). - The number and type of functional units associated with the building (if applicable) (refer to Appendix A). - The construction 'start on site' date, the 'completion on site' date, and the duration of the project in weeks. - The method by which the project was tendered, i.e. based on cost reimbursement; a guaranteed maximum price or a fixed lump sum; through competition or negotiation; in a single stage or two stages. - The means of procurement and the form • of contract used, i.e. the philosophy surrounding design development, design risk and liability plus price certainty.
 For example, a project based on a 'design and build' contract may have a different cost profile to a traditionally designed lump sum project since the employer is, in effect, transferring risk over to the contractor.
 The cost associated with risk may be distributed over elements of the project, it may be allocated to a risk section or it might be a combination of the two.
 Similarly, the cost profile for a project procured under a cost reimbursement basis may be different again because a significant amount of risk is retained by the employer but contractor's resource costs are more transparent.
-It is worth understanding that cost to the employer and cost to the contractor can be very different depending upon contract arrangement and the robustness of tender pricing documentation both provided on behalf of the employer and submitted by the contractor.
+It is worth understanding that cost to the employer and cost to the contractor can be very different depending upon contract arrangement and the robustness of tender pricing documentation both provided on behalf of the employer and submitted by the contractor. - The location of the project. - The base date for the project. - The number of tenderers and the tender spread. - The sustainability rating attached to the project. - The cost of the building, broken down as appropriate.
+It is suggested that using the regionally recognised elemental structure such and standard form of cost analysis would be appropriate for most building types and functions.

-- The location of the project. - The base date for the project. - The number of tenderers and the tender spread. - The sustainability rating attached to the project. - The cost of the building, broken down as appropriate.
-It is suggested that using the elemental structure identified in the RICS NRM and BCIS Standard Form of Cost Analysis would be appropriate for most building types and functions. - The scope of works falling under the remit of the building contract, i.e. whether the project is new build, refurbishment, fit-out, extension, combination, and so on. - The type of building constructed consider standardising a list of building types by, for example, setting out a list of sectors and subsectors. - The outline specification for the works, i.e. what is the foundation solution (pile or strip); whether the frame is concrete (pre-cast or cast in-situ), timber or steel, etc.
+- The scope of works falling under the remit of the building contract, i.e. whether the project is new build, refurbishment, fit-out, extension, combination, and so on. - The type of building constructed consider standardising a list of building types by, for example, setting out a list of sectors and sub-sectors. - The outline specification for the works, i.e. what is the foundation solution (pile or strip); whether the frame is concrete (pre-cast or cast in-situ), timber or steel, etc. - The level of detail held in a cost analysis should relate to the level of cost being recorded and detail of information generally available.